2021 Myanmar coup d'état: IMF aid

-A few days before the coup, the International Monetary Fund (IMF) had released in cash loans to the Central Bank of Myanmar, as part of an emergency aid package, to address the ongoing COVID-19 pandemic.
+A few days before the coup, the International Monetary Fund (IMF) had released in cash loans to the Central Bank of Myanmar, as part of an emergency aid package, to help address the COVID-19 pandemic.
 The funds came with no conditions, and without any precedent for refunds.
 In response to potential concerns regarding proper use of the funds by the military regime, an IMF spokesperson stated "It would be in the interests of the government, and certainly the people of Myanmar that those funds are indeed used accordingly."
 The IMF did not directly address any concerns regarding the independence of the Central Bank, given the military's appointment of Than Nyein, an ally, as governor.
 On 16 September, the IMF acknowledged it was unable to ascertain whether the military regime was using the funds as intended (i.e., "to tackle COVID and support the most vulnerable people.")
 Myanmar's Ministry of Planning and Finance did not respond to a request for comment on how funds had been appropriated.

 A lobbyist for the military junta reported that the junta would like to improve relations with the United States and distance Myanmar from China, believing Myanmar had grown too close to China under Aung San Suu Kyi.

 Geopolitical considerations

 China is depicted in Western media as having hegemony over Myanmar.
 China and Russia vetoed a United Nations Security Council resolution condemning the coup.
 China and Russia are reportedly the main suppliers of weapons to the Myanmar Army.
 Chinese foreign direct investment in Myanmar totalled $19 billion in 2019, compared with $700 million from the EU.
 The Financial Times argues that Russia is supportive of the junta in order to sell more arms to them.

-Israel has been known to supply small arms, drones, patrol boats and spyware to the Myanmar military.
-On 27 September 2017, an Israeli court issued an order banning Israeli arms industries from exporting weapons to Myanmar.
-Despite the ban order, Myanmar military received training and weapons from Israeli defence companies.
-Myanmar army officers continued their visits to Israeli arms shows.

 The Myanmar military government did not attend the 27 October 2021 East Asia Summit.
-The United States and ASEAN (chaired by Brunei) criticised the junta's treatment of political prisoners, and Cambodian Prime Minister Hun Sen described Myanmar's decision to skip the summit as "regrettable".
-US President Joe Biden stated:"[…] We must address the tragedy caused by the military coup which is increasingly undermining regional stability," and called for the "military regime to end the violence, release all political prisoners and return to the path of democracy."While ASEAN urged constitutional government, it also officially "reiterated that Myanmar remains a member of the ASEAN family."
+The United States and ASEAN (chaired by Brunei) criticized the junta's treatment of political prisoners, and Cambodian Prime Minister Hun Sen described Myanmar's decision to skip the summit as "regrettable".
+US President Joe Biden said "We must address the tragedy caused by the military coup which is increasingly undermining regional stability," and called for the "military regime to end the violence, release all political prisoners and return to the path of democracy".
+While ASEAN urged constitutional government, it also officially "reiterated that Myanmar remains a member of the ASEAN family".